lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 }
 ```

-In the output above, comments have been manually edited to get a text that fits in the page but also to clarify the bytecode [instructions](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings).
+In the output above, comments have been manually edited to get a text that fits on the page but also to clarify the bytecode [instructions](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings).
 In consequence, it's normal if you get more obscure comment messages when you try to execute the previous commands.

 Before continuing, some explanations about the JVM internals are required.
 The Java Virtual Machine (JVM) is an abstract machine that provides a runtime environment in which Java bytecode can be executed.
 To this aim, the JVM is [made of several components](http://blog.jamesdbloom.com/JVMInternals.html) including among others: